Woodrow W. Keeble

-Woodrow Wilson Keeble (May 16, 1917 – January 28, 1982) (Sisseton Wahpeton Oyate) was a U.S. Army National Guard combat veteran of both World War II and the Korean War.
+Woodrow Wilson Keeble (May 16, 1917 – January 28, 1982) was a United States Army National Guard combat veteran of both World War II and the Korean War.
 In 2008, he was posthumously awarded the Medal of Honor for heroic actions during the Korean War.
 He was a member of the people of the Lake Traverse Reservation, a federally recognized tribe of Dakota people.

 On March 3, 2008, following a long campaign by his family and the congressional delegations of both North and South Dakota, President George W. Bush posthumously awarded Keeble the Medal of Honor for his heroic actions on October 20, 1951, in the Korean War.
 Keeble had previously been awarded the Distinguished Service Cross for these actions in 1952.
 He was wounded at least twice in World War II and three times in Korea, but he had received only two Purple Hearts for these injuries; later he was credited with four Purple Hearts.

 Early life

-Keeble was born on May 16, 1917, in Waubay, South Dakota, to Isaac and Nancy (née Shaker) Keeble, members of the Sisseton Wahpeton Oyate.
+Keeble was born on May 16, 1917, in Waubay, South Dakota, to Isaac and Nancy Keeble, members of the Sisseton Wahpeton Oyate.
 While still very young, he moved with them to Wahpeton, North Dakota, where his mother worked at the Wahpeton Indian School.
-(Since being transferred to the tribe in the 1970s, it is now called Circle of Nations School).
+(Since being transferred to the tribe in the 1970s, it is called Circle of Nations School).
 She died when Keeble was still a child.
 Keeble's father, who was too impoverished to feed his family, permanently enrolled Woodrow and his siblings in the school.

 Keeble excelled in sports, especially baseball.
 He pitched the Wahpeton amateur team to 10 straight victories.
 He was being recruited by the Chicago White Sox when his Army National Guard unit was called up to serve in World War II.
 Keeble was called to active duty with his National Guard unit on February 10, 1941.